 Assist Research IT Services colleagues in the delivery of other departmental services.

-Contribute to the wider ecosystem of support for computational research in UCL, working with departmental IT staff and ISD colleagues to help build and maintain integrated systems and services that meet the needs of researchers.
+Contribute to the wider ecosystem of support for computational research in UCL and beyond, working with colleagues to help build and maintain integrated systems and services that meet the needs of researchers.

 Contribute to wider departmental and divisional activities through discussions and meetings.

+Liaise effectively with divisional and national colleagues on security, platforms, project management and design matters.

+Deputise as necessary on strategic and governance bodies.

 Flexible personal allocation (5%)